-The New Relic Ruby agent has opt-in support for instrumenting Rake tasks (Rake version 10.0.0 or higher).
-To instrument Rake tasks, specify the tasks by name in your newrelic.yml.
+The New Relic Ruby agent has opt-in support for instrumenting Rake tasks.
+This requires:

 To instrument your app's Rake tasks, add the names of the target tasks to the